 Legal Experience—Solving Complex Business Problems

-Ms. Lockner is a partner in the firm's business litigation department and has extensive experience in handling—and solving—a broad array of problems for her clients.
-As a trial attorney, she has the skills and expertise to wield the threat of trial as a sword, but understands and appreciates her clients need to use it only as a tool of last resort.
+Ms. Lockner is a partner in the firm's business litigation department and has extensive experience in handling - and solving - a broad array of problems for her clients.
+She also chairs the firm’s Privacy and Cybersecurity Practice Group.
+As a trial attorney, she has the skills and expertise to wield the threat of trial as a sword, but understands and appreciates her clients need to use it only as a weapon of last resort.
 Instead, Ms. Lockner focuses on understanding her clients’ business objectives and risk tolerance to determine what constitutes a successful outcome and then implements a strategy to achieve that result.

-Ms. Lockner has experience in numerous areas of complex litigation including, class-action defense, internal and government investigations, privacy and data breach matters, bankruptcy, securities, tax, Telephone Consumer Protection Act, white-collar criminal defense, consumer fraud, real estate, securities, financial fraud, breach-of-fiduciary-duty claims, breach of contract, Minnesota Termination of Sales Representatives Act, product liability, antitrust, RICO, corporate structure, intellectual property, and insurance matters.
+Ms. Lockner has experience in numerous areas of complex litigation including healthcare litigation, class-action defense, internal and government investigations, privacy and data breach matters, incident response planning, bankruptcy, securities, tax, Telephone Consumer Protection Act, white-collar criminal defense, consumer fraud, real estate, securities, financial fraud, breach-of-fiduciary-duty claims, breach of contract, Minnesota Termination of Sales Representatives Act, product liability, antitrust, RICO, corporate structure, intellectual property, and insurance matters.

-She also has experience in numerous industries: retail, manufacturing, franchisor, financial, construction, food and beverage, technology, and logistics.
-She currently serves as Co-Chair of the firm’s Retail Industry Group.
+She also has experience in numerous industries: healthcare, retail, manufacturing, franchisor, financial, construction, food and beverage, technology, and logistics.

 Cybersecurity, Privacy, and Data Breach

 Ms. Lockner has also worked with companies in defending matters relating to privacy and data breaches.
+She recently counseled a large technology company in an investigation that was investigated by several Attorneys General and the Federal Trade Commission and was successful in persuading those investigatory bodies to close their investigation.
 In addition to handling litigation that may arise from these breaches, Ms. Lockner counsels clients on how to mitigate and prevent such breaches in the first place.
-This involves working with clients to develop data response plans in the event of a breach as well as reviewing marketing strategies to ensure compliance with various privacy statutes, such as the Telephone Consumer Protection Act (TCPA), the Canadian Anti-Spam Legislation (CASL), and the Children’s Online Privacy Protection Act (COPPA).
-If a breach does occur, Ms. Lockner has experience in working with clients to respond to the breach, including working with forensic teams and determining what notification requirements apply.
+This involves working with clients to develop and test data response plans in the event of a breach.
+If a cyber incident does occur, Ms. Lockner has experience in working with clients to respond to the incident, including working with forensic teams and law enforcement, and determining what notification requirements apply.

 Government and Internal Investigations

 Ms. Lockner also has extensive experience handling internal and governmental investigations and has litigated against and negotiated with numerous Attorneys General throughout the country.
 She successfully obtained an outright voluntary dismissal of a case that the Ohio Attorney General brought after she obtained sanctions against the State for discovery abuses.
+She has led high-profile internal investigations and many that have remained confidential.
 In addition, Ms. Lockner has handled and participated in several internal and grand jury investigations and recognizes that there are not only legal, but also public relations and employee-morale ramifications that must be managed in these instances.

-Ms. Lockner provides legal counsel to clients both inside and outside legal departments on various topics, including cybersecurity, privacy, data breach preparation, marketing, antitrust, E-discovery, and compliance counseling.
+Ms. Lockner provides legal counsel to clients both inside and outside legal departments on various topics, including cybersecurity, privacy, data breach preparation, marketing, antitrust, e-discovery, and compliance counseling.
 For instance, Ms. Lockner was brought in by one large company to lead a cross-functional team in implementing a complex, high-profile project relating to the company's massive IT infrastructure that took into account how those changes could impact pending and future litigation.
 She has also worked with clients on ambitious projects that seek to allow the business to operationalize business-generating ideas while proactively mitigating the potential for litigation risk.
-She also has experience working with clients to prepare computer security incident response plans.
+She also works with clients to prepare cybersecurity incident response plans and conducts both table-top and more robust simulations to test those plans.